 In addition to checking stored files for malware, Trend Micro Premium Security keeps an eye on all code running on the computer for indications that it may be harmful.
 Its database of malware signatures is updated daily.

 Besides the Premium Security product, Trend Micro sells the less expensive Maximum Security, Internet Security, and Antivirus + Security.
 Despite the market segmentation, all of the Windows products use the same malware scanner, signature database and real-time detection engine.
+(It also makes some of the best Mac antivirus software and the best Android antivirus apps.)

 During January and February of 2015, AV-TEST examined Trend Micro Internet Security's ability to find and eradicate zero-day (previously unseen) and well-known malware.
 The software rated a perfect 6-out-of-6 detection score, finding 100 percent of the items AV-TEST threw at it, a feat unmatched of the five other brands we recently reviewed.